-XPECTION increases the performance of the sewer cleaning process by time, fuel and water.
-The operator can see the condition of the pipe during the cleaning procedure, identify cleaning needs, analyze immediately the efficiency of the cleaning procedure and communicate repair needs to the team in charge.
-The combination of proactive cleaning and CCTV survey will allow a better allocation of resources engaged in sewer operation.
-Operators engaged in the control of sewer cleaning efficiency with quick view camera would not be useful anymore and could be allocated to other priority tasks.
+XPECTION increases the performance of the sewer cleaning process by making more efficient use of time, fuel and water.
+As the operator can see the condition of the pipe during the cleaning procedure, they can identify cleaning needs, immediately analyse the efficiency of the cleaning procedure and communicate repair needs to the team in charge.
+The combination of proactive cleaning and CCTV surveying will allow for a better allocation of resources engaged in sewer operation.
+Operators engaged in the control of sewer cleaning efficiency with a quick-view camera would no longer be needed for this task and could be allocated to other priority tasks.

-Xpection is being tested in Sofia and Berlin to optimize the cleaning practices in large catchment with known issues of blockages and sediments.
+Xpection is being tested in Sofia and Berlin to optimise the cleaning practices in large catchments with known issues of blockages and sediments.
 The tool will be implemented by the local teams to perform cleaning activities and its benefits will be evaluated compared to standard cleaning practices.

 IPEK – Victor Ferre